About This Drug

 Food and Drug Interactions

-- Do not eat grapefruit, Seville oranges, or drink grapefruit juice while taking this medicine.
-Grapefruit, Seville oranges, and grapefruit juice may raise the levels of ibrutinib in your body.
+- Avoid grapefruit products and Seville oranges while taking this medicine.
+Grapefruit, Seville oranges and grapefruit juice may raise the levels of ibrutinib in your body.
 This could make side effects worse.

 - Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs and others) you are taking before starting this medicine as there are known drug interactions with ibrutinib.
 Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions.